LemurDaniel-Solutions/BICEP__Naming-Module/README.md

 ### NOTES:

-The Keywords used in the pattern a customizable.
-For each keyword a corresponding parameter is searched in the **parameters**-Object given on the function call.
+The Keywords used in the pattern are customizable.
+For each keyword, a corresponding parameter is searched in the **parameters**-Object given on the function call.
 For Parameters like <CUSTOM_KEYWORD>, a camelcase parameter customKeyword is expected.

 If it is required and not provided, an error such as the following is forced by the function, preventing incorrect naming to be deployed.